 It was, to put it mildly, a challenge.
 "It was really difficult to grow up in the spotlight," she told E!
-News, "but to grow up with that in the spotlight was quite possibly the worst thing for someone's self esteem and confidence."
+News in 2016, "but to grow up with that in the spotlight was quite possibly the worst thing for someone's self-esteem and confidence."

 But it's a test she would take on again and again if it landed her in the exact same spot.